Isaac-Ayanda/DevOps_Projects/20.Automate-Infrastructure-With-IaC-Using-Terraform-Pt-4/readme.md

-# Automate Infrastructure With IaC using IAC – Terraform Cloud
+# Infrastructure Automation With IAC – Terraform

 ## Migrate codes to Terraform Cloud